Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Grammarly if you need anyone who writes professionally.
-Choose Open WebUI if you prioritize teams wanting a private, self-hosted ai chat interface.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
+Choose Open WebUI if your daily work is mostly self-hosted browser UI for chatting with local and remote LLMs.
 Grammarly scores higher in user reviews (4.6 vs 4.5).
 Both offer free tiers — try each before committing.

 Grammarly